 Well, what can I recount here that puts Palma Flor at centre?
 Gilberto, Javier and myself left our first mission of San Pablo in the jungle at the side of the Boopi River in early 1995, having accepted the invitation of the bishop of the Pando Vicariate to serve there in this hostile and abandoned region of Bolivia.
-Bishop Luis Casey [a native of St. Louis, USA] first had us visit a number of possible areas of the vicariate that were unattended pastorally and required the presence of missionaries to accompany and form the communities.
+Bishop Luis Casey [a native of St. Louis, USA1 first had us visit a number of possible areas of the vicariate that were unattended pastorally and required the presence of accompany missionaries to and form communities.
 As a result, together we discerned to establish what would become the Mission of Palma Flor -some 270 kilometres south of Riberalta, the seat of the vicariate.
 The new mission would be comprised of some 15 villages -the furthest to the south alongside of the Yata River and 100 kilometres from our base and the furthest to the north another 100 kilometres to the north, that of San Jorge.
-And so with sufficiently quenched after downing the 8 Paceñas s and so Juan Pablo -the youngest of the Amador's boys - hops on the motorbike for reinforcements!
-A good night and a lot of story-telling and laughter!
+And so with no material or financial resources the 3 Marists set about in the establishment of the Palma Flor Mission.